 - Stalking a person

-- Causing a person to fear for their lives
+- Causing a person to fear for their life

 - Preventing a person from being able to leave the home or enjoy their freedom